 Employment Practices Liability Insurance

-EPLI provides coverage for claims made by employees alleging discrimination (based on sex, race, age or disability, for example), wrongful termination, harassment, and other employment-related issues.
+Embroker helps you get EPLI to provide coverage for claims made by employees alleging discrimination (based on sex, race, age, disability), wrongful termination, harassment, and other employment-related issues.

 Who Needs Employment Practices Liability Insurance?

 In our litigious environment, there are many instances in which employment practices liability insurance is required.

 Employment-related risks start the moment an applicant walks in the door or visits the “Careers” section on your website.
 There are many illegal interview questions, and the applicable law may vary among different office locations.
 For example, some local and state governments have passed “ban the box” legislation that prohibits questions about criminal history on initial applications, yet in some other areas, these questions are perfectly fine to ask.

 During employment, rogue managers are often an issue.
 If someone makes an inappropriate comment within earshot of an offended worker, the company is usually liable.
 Most EPLI policies cover these incidents.